bernardinelli/DESTNOSIM/README.md

 - `orbitspp` (https://github.com/gbernstein/orbitspp) and dependencies

 #### Installation
 Right now, just make sure your environment has a `ORBITSPP` variable pointing to the `bin` folder of your `orbitspp` installation.
+This is not yet a proper Python package, so you'll have to manually add the `des` and `tno` folders to your path.